-Improves symmetry in facial features
+Improve symmetry in facial features

-Softens worry lines and smoker's lines
+Soften worry lines and smoker's lines

 All you need to know about Dermal Fillers

-What is the main use of dermal fillers
+What is the main use of dermal fillers?

 As the name implies, dermal fillers can “fill up” the void left by declining subcutaneous fat levels.
 Dermal fillers can be used to restore skin to it’s previous, more youthful appearance.
 Or to alter the shape of facial features on younger people who are unhappy with their appearance, such as making cheeks look plumper.